-It explains the relationship between the brain and behavior and why individuals respond in a certain way to sensory input.
+Sensory integration explains the relationship between the brain and behavior and why individuals respond in a certain way to sensory input.
 Dr. Ayres described sensations of touch (tactile), vision, smell, taste, and sound (auditory).
 Additionally, two more senses provide information that is critical for our function in daily life against gravity.
-Our vestibular (movement and balance) sense provides information about where the head and body are in space and in relation to the earth's surface.
+Our vestibular sense (movement and balance) provides information about where the head and body are in space and in relation to the earth's surface.

 Proprioception (in joints and muscles) provides information about where and in what position our body is in space.
 Therapists from all disciplines now utilize sensory integration techniques in therapy.

 For more about sensory integration therapy, click here.
 You can listen to our Facebook Live event about Sensory Integration, hosted by The Pocket OT in that article as well.

 According to the STAR Institute, children with disorders in processing sensory information may have difficulty knowing where their body is.